Khama Rhino Sanctuary Camp, Botswana

 We were lucky enough to find one of the sanctuary’s elusive black rhinos strolling along the western side of the park, he stopped and looked at us for a moment before continuing deeper into the bush.

-There were about five black rhinos in the park when we visited but they are much more elusive than the white rhinos.
+About five black rhinos were in the park when we visited, but they are much more elusive than the white rhinos.

 Great Spots for Wildlife Viewing at Khama Rhino Sanctuary